abhishekhk93/habya-2025/README.md

 2. Webhooks
 4. Dashboard
 9. Enable limit to the event restrictions
-20. "Edit-profile" component.
+10. Redeem coupons (make sure time is IST)
+12. Use phone number to fetch coupons of a user
 22. Cascade schema of Users (and all apllicable tables) to delete and update

-13. Custom amount for sponsorship
-14. Add size chart for shirt, custom options
-16. OTP input box - on clearing, it should go to the previous box

-3. Login re-implement// Done

-5. Buy coupons // Done
-6. Insert to DB - including handling all cases // Done 6.a. - Test each DB query rigorously - very important. both when data exists, and doesn't
 7. Deploy and test
 8. Payment calculation verification in backend

-10. Redeem coupons (make sure time is IST)
-11. Clear cart after payment // Done
-12. Use phone number to fetch coupons of a user

-15. Post payment, show correct message instead of processing // Done

 17. Keep JWT secrets in secure place
+21. Validate OTP sending failed.

 18. Add profile form redesign, Profile saved form redesign // Done
 19. Remove redirect page display for a public path.  // Done

-21. Validate OTP sending failed.
+11. Clear cart after payment // Done
+15. Post payment, show correct message instead of processing // Done
+13. Custom amount for sponsorship // Done
+20. "Edit-profile" component. // Done
+14. Add size chart for shirt, custom options // Done
+16. OTP input box - on clearing, it should go to the previous box // Done
+3. Login re-implement// Done
+5. Buy coupons // Done
+6. Insert to DB - including handling all cases // Done 6.a. - Test each DB query rigorously - very important. both when data exists, and doesn't